Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 I suggest using it in front of an open window, in the bathroom with the fan on (if your bathroom has a fan), or even outside.

-Otherwise the room it’s in will get very humid and there’s a risk for mold growth.
+Otherwise, the room it’s in will get very humid, and there’s a risk of mold growth.

 See Also: RV Life Hack: Stop Moisture & Mold Growth Under RV Mattress